Understanding Probate In Florida

 - Vagueness – The language of the will is so unclear that its instructions cannot be implemented.

-In these matters, the court can evaluate evidence and hear testimony to resolve challenges to the will, and can invalidate the document in whole or part.
+In these matters, the court can evaluate evidence and hear testimony to resolve challenges to the will.
+It can invalidate the document in whole or part.
+It’s essential to have a lawyer if you’re facing contested probate.